algorandfoundation/docs/docs/clis/goal/node/catchup.md

 ```

   -x, --abort      Aborts the current catchup process

       --force      Forces fast catchup with implicit catchpoint to start without a consent prompt

   -h, --help       help for catchup

+  -m, --min uint   Catchup only if the catchpoint would advance the node by the specified minimum number of rounds

 ```